Posts

 Image

-This are the beautiful mountains by my house, I have an amazing view from my living room window!
+I have an amazing view from my living room window of snow capped mountains.
 We're actually going to have a white Christmas this year!
 The last few years, we didn't have much snow, but it was VERY COLD.
 This year, I have already been out shoveling snow (over, and over, and over again....)
 The snow is beautiful, but it is soooooo cold outside.
 We dropped 30 degrees in temperature in one day.
-We were making a mad dash to the hall closet to pull out everyone's coats, hats and gloves.
+We made a mad dash to the hall closet to pull out everyone's coats, hats and gloves.
 And checking to see if last year's snow boots still fit.
 Brrrrr.
 I love the snow, because it makes everything look so magical.
 The thing I don't like this year, is that like last year, we have record cold temperatures.
-This is what my dashboard looked like this morning on the way to work: Yes, you're looking at that right, it's 3 degrees Fahrenheit!!!
-Luckily, I park my car in the garage overnight, so I don't have to scrape the ice off the
+My dashboard thermometer reads 3 degrees.
+Yes, you're looking at that right, it's 3 degrees Fahrenheit!!!
+Luckily, I park my car in the garage overnight, so I don't have to scrape the ice off the windows.
+This morning, when...

 Alpha-1 can be confused with asthma